-Students are expected to attend and participate in all scheduled lecture, laboratory, and clinical rotations.
-Make-up of any missed material such as in-class projects, quizzes and exams are at the discretion of the instructor as outlined in the course syllabus.
+Students are expected to attend and participate in all scheduled lectures, laboratory, and clinical rotations.
+Make-up of any missed material such as in-class projects, quizzes, and exams are at the discretion of the instructor as outlined in the course syllabus.

-The current excused attendance policy covers typical life events and emergencies (i.e., illness of student, illness or death of an immediate family member, military deployment of an immediate family member).
-If a student anticipates an important life event other than the typical or emergency situations listed, he or she should notify the course instructor as soon as possible to discuss whether altered class expectations are possible.
+The current excused attendance policy covers typical life events and emergencies (i.e., illness of student, illness or death of immediate family members, military deployment of an immediate family member).
+If a student anticipates an important life event other than the typical or emergency situations listed, they should notify the course instructor as soon as possible to discuss whether altered class expectations are possible.